-Sometimes removing the clock movement is done a different way.
-If the movement is mounted to the dial by double sided sticky tape it is needed to pry the movement off the back of the dial and hopefully leaving the dial in tact while doing it.
+If the movement mounts to the dial by double sided sticky tape, carefully pry the movement off the back of the dial leaving the dial in tact.

 - Remove the second hand.
 Pull it straight and it will come off.

-- Take off the minute hand nut, just turn the nut to the left when holding the hand still.
+- Remove the minute hand nut by turning the nut to the left while holding the hand still.

-- Take off the hour hand, its friction fit only, twist and pull toward you.
+- Take off the hour hand, it is a friction fit only.
+Pull toward you.

 - Take off the nut.
 It is an unusual nut that holds the movement.
 This nut has a slot on each side.
 It may be on tight, so it is not always easy to take this off.
 A special tool to take this nut off is no longer available, so you will have to improvise.
 Using two big flat screw drivers, put one on each side of the nut and twist.
 Be careful not to scratch the dial, because it is easy to slip and make a long scratch on the face.